 As China rapidly modernizes, other payment methods have become possible for international travelers including using debit cards at local ATMs and various mobile payment methods like AliPay and WeChat.

-You can typically draw out money from ATMs in major cities (and even some smaller towns), but you should consult with your United States banking institution before you travel to assess the applicable fees and your eligibility to withdraw money abroad.
-While perhaps a little more expensive that withdrawing money from a bank, the convenience of using ATMs makes the transaction worth the added cost.
+You can draw out money from ATMs in major cities (and even some smaller towns), but you should consult with your United States banking institution before your trip to get some idea of what the fees will be like and if you will even be eligible to withdraw money abroad. it might be a little more expensive than withdrawing money from a bank, but the convenience alone is worth the added cost.